 Between May and June, we have to go with May.
 It’s the overall better month to visit.
 May isn’t as brutally hot as June is and there isn’t as much humidity.
 June also starts the rainy season in Florida, and there are way more rainy days which can put a damper on things.

-Crowds also starting picking up in June with kids out of school on Summer Break.
+Crowds also start picking up in June with kids out of school on Summer Break.
 That means longer wait times and more congestion in the parks.
 Go with May and you won’t regret it.

 Should You Visit Disney World in May?